apache/hbase-connectors/spark/README.md

 $ mvn -Dspark.version=3.1.2 -Dscala.version=2.12.10 -Dhadoop-three.version=3.2.0 -Dscala.binary.version=2.12 -Dhbase.version=2.4.8 clean install
 ```

-Note: to build the connector with Spark 2.x, compile it with `-Dscala.binary.version=2.11` and use the profile `-Dhadoop.profile=2.0`

 ## Configuration and Installation
 **Client-side** (Spark) configuration:
 - The HBase configuration file `hbase-site.xml` should be made available to Spark, it can be copied to `$SPARK_CONF_DIR` (default is $SPARK_HOME/conf`)